PNWBNW/pnwxkd/README.md

 ---

-## 🪙 Future Utility: The Xero Token
+## 🪙 Future Utility: The XERØ Token (`XKRO`)

-The **Xero token** will be introduced in future phases as a programmable, pegged-value payroll token.
+The **XERØ token** (ticker: `XKRO`) will be introduced in future phases as a programmable, pegged-value wage token.

 - Designed as a **CBDC-style instrument**, pegged to local fiat currencies (e.g., USD, MXN, BRL)
 - Used as a **cross-border wage token** for Proven National Workers
 - Enables **stable-value payroll payouts** in a privacy-preserving manner
 - May be used for staking, DAO incentives, and remittance disbursement

-Governance of the Xero token will reside within the `pnwxkd` sidechain, with issuance and peg mechanics transparent and regulated by SubDAOs.
+Governance of the XERØ token will reside within the `pnwxkd` sidechain, with issuance and peg mechanics transparent and regulated by SubDAOs.

 ---